aichbauer/express-rest-api-boilerplate/README.md

 Before running on production you have to set the **environment vaiables**:

-- DB_ENV - database name
+- DB_NAME - database name for production
-- DB_USER_ENV - user for the production database
+- DB_USER - database username for production
-- DB_PW_ENV - password for production database user
+- DB_PASS - database password for production
+- DB_HOST - database host for production
-- SECRET_ENV - secret for json web token
+- JWT_SECERT - secret for json web token

 Optional:

-- PORT_ENV - the port your api on 127.0.0.1, default to 3333
+- PORT - the port your api on 127.0.0.1, default to 3333

 ### other commands